 This is an advanced course focusing on integrative physiology and physiological responses to exercise.
-The course includes three modules: I) Energetics, Metabolism, and Endocrine Exercise Physiology; II) Skeletal Muscle Excitation, Contraction, and Fatigue; and III) Cardiovascular and Hemodynamics Regulation.
+The course is designed into three modules: I) Energetics, Metabolism, and Endocrine Exercise Physiology; II) Skeletal Muscle Excitation, Contraction, and Fatigue; and III) Cardiovascular and Hemodynamics Regulation.
 The course builds on principles and concepts learned in undergraduate courses in the area of physiology such as APK-2100 (Applied Human Anatomy), APK-2105 (Applied Human Physiology), and APK-3110 (Introduction to Exercise Physiology).
-The modules emphasize exercise and physiological responses to environmental challenges in health and disease.
+The modules emphasize exercise and physiological responses to environmental challenges in health and disease and include a focus on new scientific discoveries in areas relevant to the module topics.